wgxcodersdc/intro-to-git/README.md

-The Language of Languages
+Intro to Git
 ======================

 The slides from the original presentation can be found [here](http://womenwhocodedc.com/intro-to-git/).
+The file with startup instructions can be found [here](http://womenwhocodedc.com/intro-to-git.pdf).

 # Viewing/Editing These Slides Locally
 These slides use both [Node]() and [Grunt]().
 If you don't have these, check their websites for installation instructions.
 To run a web server locally to view the slides, do the following: